prashanthjayaseelan/ExData_Plotting1/README.md

-## Introduction
+## Description of the script & output files for this assignment:

+Following are the R script & output files:
+a) Plot1.r  - This creates a historgram (PNG image) that shows the "Global active power" in kilowatts in x axis and Frequency in y axis.

+b) Plot1.png - Output of Plot1.r

+c) Plot2.r  - This creates a plot with the days in x axis and Global active power in y axis.

+d) Plot2.png  - Output of Plot2.r

+e) Plot3.r  - This creates a plot shows the sub meter 1, sub meter 2 and sub meter 3 along with the legend.

+f) Plot3.png  - Output of Plot3.r

+g) Plot4.r  - This shows multiple plots i.e. output of plot1, plot2, plot 3 & a plot on "Global Reactive Power" in a 2 x 2 format.

+h) Plot4.png  - Output of Plot4.r

+## Source dataset and the variables used for this assignment:

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+The "Individual household electric power consumption Data Set" which is available on the course web site:
 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

 * <b>Description</b>: Measurements of electric power consumption in